Jñāna yoga: Vaishnavism

 The Pancharatra (agama) texts of Vaishnavism, along with its Bhagavata (Krishna, Rama, Vishnu) tradition, are strongly influenced by jnana yoga ideas of the Upanishads.
 However, Vaishnavism also incorporates Bhakti yoga concepts of loving devotion to the divine Supreme personally selected by the devotee, in saguna form, both in silent meditational and musical expressive styles.

 The aim of jnana yoga in Vaishnavism differs from that in other schools.
 Advaita, for example, considers jnana yoga as the path to nondual self-knowledge and moksha.
 Vaishnavism, in contrast, considers it a condition of devotion.

 Shaktism

 The Shaktism literature on goddess such as Kularnava Tantra highlight jnana marga as important to liberation.
-It differentiates between two kinds of jnana: one it calls knowledge that comes from Agama texts, and another it calls viveka (insight).
+It differentiates between two kinds of jnana: one it calls knowledge that comes from Agama texts, and another it names viveka (insight).
 The Shaktism literature then adds that both lead to the knowledge of Brahman, but the first one is in the form of sound (shabdabrahman), while the insight from within is the ultimate truth (parabrahman).

 Some Shakta texts, such as the Sita Upanishad, combine yoga of action and knowledge as a path to liberation.
 The Devi Gita, a classic text of Shaktism, dedicates chapter 4 to Jnana yoga, stating that a Jnana yogi understands and realizes that there is no difference between the individual soul and herself as the supreme Self.
 The discussion of Jnana yoga continues through the later chapters of the Devi Gita.